 - Mm… that does seem to be a lot less than Germany which is listed in the legend as representing a whopping 45% of attendees

-- So either Luxembourg (nr three of Benelux) had more than ~30% attendees which wouldn’t be logic as that would make it the number two country but it isn’t even mentioned or…
+- So either Luxembourg (nr three of Benelux) had more than ~32% attendees which wouldn’t be logic as that would make it the number two country without it even being mentioned in the legend or…

 - The size of those parts have nothing to do with the actual numbers

-- “Other”which should represent everything else normally would account for 29%, making it bigger the all the others but Germany but is the smallest of all parts
+- “Other” which should represent everything else normally would account for 29%, making it bigger than all the others except for Germany but is the smallest of all parts…?

 - And on that note… Why all this grouping of nationalities without doing so too in the legend?
 Assuming everyone knows what countries belong to “Nordics” and “Benelux” is a slippery slope…